WebAssembly/design/BinaryEncoding.md

 sequence, then followed recursively by any child nodes.

 WASM syntax trees are encoded in a variation of post-order traversal.
 Nodes with fixed arity will be encoded in post-order.
-Nodes with variadic control-flow opcodes such as but not limited to blocks and loops, will be bracketed with opcode-specific start and end marker.
+Nodes with variadic control-flow opcodes, such as but not limited to blocks, loops, and if_else, will be bracketed with opcode-specific start and end marker.
 Other variadic opcodes such as `call` will be post-order without brackets since the arity immediate is sufficient.
 Thus, for fixed arity and non-control flow variadic opcodes, the binary sequence begins with child subtrees followed by the opcode.
 For variadic control-flow opcodes, the binary sequence begins with an opcode-specific start marker, followed by the the child subtrees (encoded in this same variant of post-order), then the opcode, which serves as an end marker.
 This encoding is immediately amenable to one-pass decoding with an explicit stack without need for shift-reduce parsing.